Fearless Flying: 10 Practical Tips to Overcome Flight Anxiety

 10. Focus on your Destination

-These are a few tricks to get you on the flight and to reach your destination comfortably.
-But the best remedy to get through the fear of flying is to expose it.
+These are just a few tricks I've used to get on the plane and reach my destination comfortably.
+However, the best remedy for overcoming the fear of flying is exposure.
+The more you fly, the more familiar it becomes, and the less anxiety you'll feel.

 READ MORE: Pilot explains what happens during your flight